 FOR IMMEDIATE RELEASE

 Cafe Selam Prepares Ethiopian Cuisine Using Organic Ingredients While Infusing a Unique Middle Eastern Twist

-(Seattle, WA.) – Abebu Wondem, one of Seattle’s original Ethiopian cooks, opened Cafe Selam in Seattle’s historic Madrona neighborhood in 2003.
+(Seattle, WA.) – Abebu Wondem, one of Seattle’s first Ethiopian chefs, opened Cafe Selam in Seattle’s historic Central District neighborhood in 2002.
 “Cafe Selam” translated to Amharic means “Cafe Peace.”

-The restaurant is located at 2715 E. Cherry St. Hours are 10AM to 9PM, and the restaurant is closed on Mondays.
+The restaurant is located at 2715 E. Cherry St. Hours are 10AM to 9PM, with Mondays closed.
 The Menu includes breakfast, lunch, and dinner selections.

-Cafe Selam is a distinctive member of a growing number of Ethiopian-owned establishments in the Seattle area that have positively impacted the city’s culinary lifestyle and nightlife.
+Cafe Selam is a distinctive member of a still growing number of Ethiopian-owned establishments in the Seattle area that have positively impacted the city’s culinary lifestyle.

 An immigrant from Ethiopia, Sudan, Saudi Arabia, and finally the United States, Ms. Wondem brings a Middle-Eastern influence that establishes her uncommon signature as a culinary artist (sample the fava bean and feta cheese based dish “Foul”).

 A chat with Ms. Wondem reveals a few reasons why her menu stands apart:

-*Ingera (the spongy bread that is the Alpha and Omega of Ethiopian Cuisine) should always be made in the traditional two-day method.
+- Injera (the spongy bread that is the Alpha and Omega of Ethiopian Cuisine) should always be made in the traditional two-day method.
 Our time-honored method of making Ethiopian flatbread injera yields a light fermentation (like a good sourdough) and is full of healthful probiotics.
 Quick-rise agents frequently used by many injera makers will ruin the nuanced flavors of the bread, and encourage indigestion.
 The regular and pure-teff (gluten-free) injera at Cafe Selam is always made in-house.

 - As in Ethiopia, ingredients should be organic whenever possible.
 Using non-organic ingredients may cut costs, but will also diminish the flavor, texture, and purity of the food (sample the Vegetarian Combination platter that features all organic spiced-lentil dishes).

-*Ethiopian Food should be prepared and served fresh.
+- Ethiopian Food should be prepared and served fresh.
 Generally we find that after sitting for hours (or days), food simply doesn’t taste good.
-Ms. Wondem is dedicated to serving fresh food with good ingredients—using choice meats, olive oil, etc. (sample the Beef or Lamb Tib platters).
+Ms. Wondem is dedicated to serving fresh food with good ingredients—using choice meats, olive oil, etc. (sample the Beef or Lamb Tibs platters).